-Yoga is a Practice that supports the health in my life, Yoga supports me in being honest and reflective in relationship to myself, others and to that un-nameable something - that is so much bigger than me and all of us put together, as one.
+Yoga is a Practice that supports the health in my life, Yoga supports me in being honest and reflective in relationship to myself, others and to that un-nameable something - that is so much bigger than me.

-My family and friends and the love I have for them, the care I have for those around me, is the core of whats important for me in life.
+My family and friends are is the core of whats important for me in life.

 I Give un-ending Gratitude to Guruji, Sharath Rangaswamay, and Saraswathhi Jois, for all that they have shared and continue to share, for their unlimited giving to all of us novice students of Yoga, in this unlimited and remarkable world we share.

-I am developing a Broad spectrum Yoga TT Programme, to include body listening and Somatic Movement Processes and Techniques based on the work of Feldenkrais to assist the Nervous system to release long held patterns of movement tension.
+Creating a NEW Yoga TT Progamme, to include body listening and Somatic Movement Processes and Techniques to assist the Nervous system to release long held patterns of movement tension.

 My teaching style is profoundly influenced by my Craniosacral Biodynamics Practice and my studies in this field of health.
 I work with bringing awareness to movement and believe that slowing things down and being in present time awareness - during the Practice, brings a deeper and more profound relationship to it, and with oneself.